Luiyi-F/holbertonschool-validation/module4_task2/DEPLOY.md

-# Operation team´s FAQ
+# Deployment FAQ

-## What is in the archive and how to unarchive it?

-- `awesome-website.zip`

-## What are the commands to start and stop the application?

-- `make build`
-- `make clean`

-## How to customize where the application logs are written?
+- The archive awesome-website.zip contains an executable file awesome-api and a directory dist containing all the files needed to deploy the website.

+- To start the app run `unzip awesome-website.zip` and then run `./awesome-api &`

+- To save logs to `awesome.log` file, run `./awesome-api >./awesome.log 2>&1 &`

+- To change the log file just change the name on command

-## How to “quickly” verify that the application is running (healthcheck)?
+- To verify application is running run `curl http://localhost:9999/health` and you should see 'ALIVE'

-## Create a release with the archive and content of DEPLOY.md, triggered by a tag
+- A zip file is generated when the tag 1.0.0 is pushed to Github